Resource2024 | Image generated by ChatGPT

 Seek Support: Share your experiences with a reliable coworker who might offer support or have observed similar behavior.

-Review Policies: Examine your company's sexual harassment policies in the employee handbook for guidance on reporting procedures.
+Review Policies: Examine your company's harassment policies in the employee handbook for guidance on reporting procedures.

 Express Discomfort: If possible, tell the person their behavior is unwelcome and must stop.